atharvsharmagrandmaster-beep/Flappybird.github.io/README.md

         }

         function showCookieSettings() {
-            // Simple settings: show a prompt to accept or decline if (confirm('Manage cookie preferences:\n\nClick OK to accept all cookies.\nCancel to decline all non-essential cookies.')) {
+            if (confirm('Manage cookie preferences:\n\nClick OK to accept all cookies.\nCancel to decline all non-essential cookies.')) {
                 acceptCookies();
             } else {